Conference Topic Overviews

 Combining UI and Services/APIs Automation for Comprehensive Testing

 The technology landscape for many companies is ever changing with the increase usage of web, mobile, and Service/API.
 Those technologies are closely intertwined with each other.
 The same Service can be used on a Website, mobile web, and mobile app.
-However, many QA team are treating those technology stacks as individual silo for testing; each stack is tested individually.
-By combining technology stacks into a single scenario, QA team can gain testing efficiency across technology stacks.
-Companies can utilize a single automation test that contains both UI and Service/API steps; which allows for increase coverage on both UI and Service/API platforms.
+However, many QA teams are treating those technology stacks as individual silos for testing; each stack is tested individually.
+By combining technology stacks into a single scenario, QA teams can gain testing efficiency across technology stacks.
+Companies can utilize a single automation test containing both UI and Service/API steps; allowing increased coverage on both UI and Service/API platforms.
 Furthermore, this approach helps to pinpoint defects and the root cause of failures.

 The goal of this presentation is to help you identify the following:

 - Benefits of combining UI and Services/APIs automation

 - Tools compatibility for integration

 - Process to combine UI and Services/APIs automation